maraungu/polydecomp/README.md

 ## Setup

+To view in the browser, see the GitPage of the project [here](https://maraungu.github.io/polydecomp/).

 To run natively, navigate to the root directory of the project and type `cargo run --release`.

-To view in the browser, see the GitPage of the project here:
+To do this one needs to have the Rust toolchain installed.

 To test locally and/or recompile to `wasm`, follow the instructions [here](https://github.com/emilk/eframe_template#compiling-for-the-web).